miensol/miensol.github.io/content/posts/aws-step-function-with-cloudwatch-events/index.md

 In order to make our example more interesting let's add a bit complexity to it.
 Imagine we handle a document flow, which requires two separate actors to sign it off.

 The actors act independently.
+The first signer, Alice, signs documents quickly.
-The first one (Alice) is quick, but the other (Bob) can take a couple of days to process a document.
+The other, Bob, can take a couple of days to process a document.

 Once both actors sign the document our flow succeeds.
 However, if we do not collect the signatures until some time elapses the flow fails.